Amy Jo Sutterluety, Associate Dean

 Real-World Experience at Super Bowl

-For the past three years, BW students have spent a week on-location providing support for events at the Super Bowl.
+For the past four years, BW students have spent a week on-location providing support for events at the Super Bowl.

 At Baldwin Wallace, you’ll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.